montali/vrije-ai/Evolutionary Computing/Video lectures/C - Problem solving.md

 The components are not much: **evolvable objects** (what we do want to have in return, the **phenotype**), **genetic code** (**genotypes**, a representation of the solutions), **reproduction**, for which we'll need a fitness measure and a way of doing selection.

-Now, EC is **part of computer science** (or AI), and not **part of life sciences/biology**, even though being inspirational.
+Now, EC is **part of computer science** (or AI), and not **part of life sciences/biology**, even though being biologically-inspired.
 EC can be applied in biological research (it still needs optimization and modeling), but AI evolutionary processes don't need to be biologically plausible.

 There's still some differences between natural evolution and EA: first of all, in nature, the **fitness** is observed a posteriori (i.e. in the eyes of the observer).
 Rabbits don't have signs stating their fitness.
-In EA, the user first determines **a priori** how to measure fitness, and that's the way it is. **Selection** is extremely more complex in nature: it depends on the environment, the weather, the food, and viability is tested continually (you can die any minute), while reproducibility is at discrete time (cannot have sex all day!)
+In EA, the user first determines **a priori** how to measure fitness, and that's the way it is. **Selection** is extremely more complex in nature: it depends on the environment, the weather, the food, and viability is tested continually (you can die any minute), while reproduction happens outside of definite time ranges.

-In EA **selection** is simply a randomized operator, and parent selection and survivor selection happen at discrete times (you cannot die at any time).
+In EAs, **selection** is simply a randomized operator, and parent selection and survivor selection happen at discrete times (you cannot die at any time).

 The **genotype-phenotype mapping** (the stage between the reproduction and the birth of the child) is extremely complex in nature, while it's a simple mathematical transformation in EA.
 Then, **variation operators**: in nature we have sexual/asexual reproduction with at most 2 parents, while in EA we can have any number of parents.